liuyehcf/BlogSource/_posts/Cpp-Language.md

 **Execution results are as follows:**

-* Since the offset of each member must be an integer multiple of the smaller of that member’s size and the `effective alignment value`, we’ll refer to this smaller value as the `member effective alignment value` below.
+* Since the offset of each member must be an integer multiple of the smaller of that member's size and the `effective alignment value`, we'll refer to this smaller value as the `member effective alignment value` below.
 * `Align1`: The longest data type has a length of `1`, and pack = `4`, so the `effective alignment value` is `min(1, 4) = 1`
     * Rule 1:
         * `f1`, the first member, has `offset = 0`